ibm-cloud-docs/openwhisk/openwhisk_mobile_sdk.md

 ## Firing an OpenWhisk trigger

-To fire a remote trigger, you can call the `fireTrigger` method.
-Pass in parameters as required by using a dictionary.
+To fire a remote trigger, you can call the `fireTrigger` method, and pass in parameters as needed by using a dictionary.

 ```swift
 // In this example we are firing a trigger when our location has changed by a certain amount